90 experienced, creative, entrepreneurial and resilient professionals with diverse backgrounds (business, engineering, legal, finance, environmental).

 Hernán is the legal director of the HIF Global.
 His practice focusses on several matters, including the development, strategy and legal risk analysis of energy projects, complex commercial transactions and financing processes.
 Hernan has an LLM degree from the University of Navarra, Spain.

-Brooke Vandygriff is Chief Operating Officer of HIF USA.
+Brooke Vandygriff is Chief Operations Officer of HIF USA.
 Brooke has nearly 20 years experience developing and executing multi-billion dollar energy infrastructure projects leading technical design, construction and operations.
 She has a B.S. in Electrical Engineering with a focus on Power and Energy from the University of Texas at Austin.

 HIF conducts studies and works with local experts to identify areas of maximum wind resource and minimum environmental impact.
 Review of cutting edge decarbonization technologies and markets to identify the optimum use for the energy which will be produced.